jjwong/open_jira_ticket_toolbar/README.md

 # Changelog
 * 3.0
 	* Upgrade to manifest v3
-	* Refactor and clean up code
+	* Remove travis and codecov
-	* Add unit testing to logic
+	* Move to from qunit to jasmine and update unit tests
 	* Remove jquery implementation of i18n
 	* Remove favorites feature
-	* Minor UI updates
+	* Simplify, update and remove cruft
 * 2.0
 	* Add top 5 favorites feature
 * 1.1